bspaans/chess_engine/README.md

 ## Status

-* All moves are supported currently, except the engine won't suggest *en passant* and *castling* yet.
+* All moves are supported currently, except the engine won't suggest *en passant* yet.
 Otherwise the full rules of chess are implemented, and you are able to find all valid moves in a position.
 * The search function is really naive/brute force and uses a lot of memory, but we are able to complete games against stockfish.
 I suggest limiting the depth or number of nodes when letting the engine ponder.